These 16 outdoor living room ideas are your fast-track to creating the most stylish and serene space to unwind this summer

 How can I make my indoor and outdoor living space flow together?

 Start with the flooring.
-If you have wooden floorboards indoors, lay decking in the same direction and choose a complementary shade for the deck-stain.
-Keep entryways between inside and outside clear of furniture and other items such as large plant-pots which make a statement but can create a visual blockage.
+If you have wooden floorboards indoors, lay decking in the same direction and choose a complementary shade for the deck stain.
+Keep entryways between inside and outside clear of furniture and other items such as large plant pots which make a statement but can create a visual blockage.
 If your outdoor space is accessed through a set of doors, it’s good if the threshold (the strip at the bottom of the frame) can be level, so there is no step between both indoors and outside.

 Design expertise in your inbox – from inspiring decorating ideas and beautiful celebrity homes to practical gardening advice and shopping round-ups.

 Jennifer is the Digital Editor at Homes & Gardens.
-Having worked in the interiors industry for a number of years, spanning many publications, she now hones her digital prowess on the 'best interiors website' in the world.
-Multi-skilled, Jennifer has worked in PR and marketing, and the occasional dabble in the social media, commercial and e-commerce space.
-Over the years, she has written about every area of the home, from compiling design houses from some of the best interior designers in the world to sourcing celebrity homes, reviewing appliances and even the odd news story or two.
+Having worked in the interiors industry for several years in both the US and UK, spanning many publications, she now hones her digital prowess on the 'best interiors website' in the world.
+Multi-skilled, Jennifer has worked in PR and marketing and occasionally dabbles in the social media, commercial, and the e-commerce space.
+Over the years, she has written about every area of the home, from compiling houses designed by some of the best interior designers in the world to sourcing celebrity homes, reviewing appliances, and even writing a few news stories or two.

 - Charlotte OlbyStyle & Trends Editor